Update on medical school admissions, 6th August 2021

 For the most up to date information on medical school entry this year please see this useful article from our Dukes Education partners at The Medic Portal.

-How will Medical School entry be affected by Covid 19 and Coronavirus?
+How will Medical School entry in 2020 be affected by Covid 19 and Coronavirus?

 What will happen if I miss my offer this year?